Leadership Thought #438 – Good People WILL Leave Your Organization

 Leadership Thought #488 – 22 Questions You Should Ask Someone Before You Put Them in A Management Position

-Through the years I have seen many unsuccessful promotions of staff to management positions and bad outside managerial hires.
-More often than not, the outcome would have been obvious if the employer had taken some time to ask a few basic questions during the screening process: What is your personal definition of management?
-Why do […]
+Through the years I have witnessed many unsuccessful management promotions and equally bad managerial hires.
+Often, the outcome would have been obvious if the employer had taken some time to ask a few basic questions during the screening process: What is your personal definition of management?
+Why do you want to manage other people?
+Have […]

 There is a fine line between being good at what you do for a period of time and achieving sustained success.
 If you are not careful short-term success can lead to long-term complacency.
 Once you scale the mountain, start looking for the next peak/challenge.
 Don’t spend too long enjoying the view from the top.
 I see it all the time: leaders who once had really high standards and big dreams start lowering their expectations and/or getting distracted by other things.
 They start to spend more time enjoying the fruits of their success than planting the next crop to harvest.
 Of course, you should bask in the glow of your accomplishments and take some time to appreciate what winning feels like.
 However, never forget what it took to get you there.